dunedinpark/tauiwi-solutions/content/_index.md

 ---
 title: Home
 sub-title: Our team is headed by Suzanne Menzies-Culling
+subtitle: Our team is headed by Suzanne Menzies-Culling
 photo: /img/home-img.jpg
 intro: >-
   Tauiwi Solutions was formed in 2006 as a facilitation and workshop service